eberban/eberban/books/refgram/src/from_scratch/core_to_complete/lists.md

 ## Various list operations

-Thanks to those predicates we can easily define list concatenation.
+Thanks to these predicates we can easily define list concatenation.

 <spoiler>

 __ble:__ `[E:blu a]` is the concatenation of all lists in list `[A:blu blu a]` in order.
 ---
-We define a first predicate __ge__ with meaning:
+We first define predicate __ge__ with meaning:
 `[E:blu a]` is the concatenation of lists `[A:blu a]` and `[O:blu a]`.
 ```
 po ge ke ka ko be